IvyW2/Bank-of-Flatiron/README.md

 Project contributed to by:[Ivy Wambugha Thoya](https://github.com/IvyW2/)

 ## Licence
-This project is licensed under the ISC licence
+This project is licensed under the ISC licence.